 Unfortunately, if you're without a POST card and also without spare parts to swap in and out, you're left not knowing which piece of your essential computer hardware is faulty.
 In these cases you have little option than to rely on individuals or companies that do have these resources.

-Note: See the last tip below for information on requesting more help via the PC Support forums here on this site.
+Note: See the last tip below for information on requesting more help.

-Is your computer still shutting off automatically even after following the troubleshooting above?
-Let a community of computer support enthusiasts help out!
-Post the details of your problem in the PC Support Forum.
-Be sure to tell us what you've already done to try to fix the problem.
+- Is your computer still shutting off automatically even after following the troubleshooting above?
+See Get More Help for information about contacting me on social networks or via email, posting on tech support forums, and more.
+Be sure to tell me what you've already done to try to fix the problem.